 This can be risky for a couple of reasons.
 Once you’re in the house, you may see issues you didn’t notice when you were first touring the house.
 Things could change with the neighborhood or your circumstances that you couldn’t know at the outset.

-But the biggest issue could simply be that you aren’t eligible for a mortgage to buy the house.
+But the biggest issue with a lease purchase contract could simply be that you aren’t eligible for a mortgage to buy the house.
 Make sure you know, up front, what penalties or liabilities you’ll face if you can’t buy the house when your lease is up.

 Even though both agreements operate differently on your end, they do obligate the seller to give you the option to buy when your lease expires.
 This puts you in a position to own a home at a predetermined future date, giving you the opportunity to start planning.